roma-glushko/hyx/docs/components/rate_limiter.md

 In that case, all requests would fall under the same shard.

 In practice, it makes sense to shard rate limits on different levels.
-For example, rate limits are often sharded by `user_id`, so each user has own rate quote.
+For example, rate limits are often sharded by `user_id`, so each user has their own rate quote.

 Another popular way to shard limits is based on request routes.
 In this case, rate sharding can help to prioritize and separate traffic that microservice handles.

 A similar way to shard is based on read/write operations or based on more/less resource-consuming API

-This can be seen as a some form of [bulkhead](./bulkhead.md).
+This can be seen as a form of [bulkhead](./bulkhead.md).

 ### Rate Limit Public API

-Public API is part of the system that are exposed to traffic sources outside your cluster like UI application, SDKs, etc.
+Public API is part of the system that is exposed to traffic sources outside your cluster like UI application, SDKs, etc.
 This type of API is usually the most loaded and under the hood they trigger requests to other components.

 If Public API has no rate limiting, this is the number one way to put your system down,